Find Grad Schools

 19 Yearly Graduations

 University of North Carolina at Wilmington is the 19th most popular school in the nation for students seeking a master's degree in health professions.
 Each year, around 17,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,443 per year, while in-state graduate students, on average, pay $4,719 per year.
-For the 2020-2021 academic year, 19 master's degrees were handed out to health professions majors at UNCW.
-About 95% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 19 people received their master's degree in health professions from UNCW.
+Of these students, 81% were women and 19% were members of underrepresented racial-ethnic groups.

 #20